yanggao1119/lda_scvb0_cpp/README.md

    - --topicwordfile2 <string>
      Same as --topicwordfile, yet for better human consumption only lists the top 100 words and replaces word id by word type;

-3. when the -p switch is on, the code runs in prediction mode, i.e., after training topic model, it accepts query document in the aforementioned compact oneline format from STDIN and outputs to STDOUT the id of the most similar document (1-based) from the training set.
+3. when the -p switch is on, the code runs in prediction mode, i.e., after training topic model, it accepts a one-line compact docword representation from STDIN and outputs to STDOUT the id of the most similar document (1-based) from the training set.
+For example, line "1 2 3 4" means that in the query document, word id 1 occurs 2 times and word id 3 occurs 4 times.
+Unknown words from query are all mapped to "<unk>" with word id 0.

 Similarity is by default measured as the L2 distance of topic distribution between the query and training docs, i.e. by default "--similarity l2".
 Another similarity measure, P(query_doc|training_doc) requires more computation and can be turned on by specifying "--similarity condprob".

 4. for other parameters and options, type "./lda_scvb0 --help"